numbas/editor-docs/source/jme-reference.rst

 .. data:: dict

-    A 'dictionary'a, mapping key strings to values of any data type.
+    A 'dictionary', mapping key strings to values of any data type.

     A dictionary is created by enclosing one or more key-value pairs (a string followed by a colon and any JME expression) in square brackets, or with the ``dict`` function.